placebeyondtheclouds/my-homelab-services-docker-stack/README.md

 another GPU over IP solution, mainly for running code that uses CUDA, Linux server and Linux client.

-- copy the client to the client machine running Ubuntu 24.04. because SCUDA was compiled for CUDA 12.6, a python environment with pytorch compiled with CUDA 12 support is needed. it can be installed with `conda install pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia -y`
+- copy the client to the client machine running Ubuntu 24.04.

-it is also possible to change the `ARG CUDA_VERSION=12.6.2` variable in `scuda/Dockerfile` and redeploy the stack, which would build SCUDA for a different CUDA version.

 ```
 cd ~